-However, it’s important for sellers to keep their eye on the prize, which is to sell their home and remember the inconvenience of showings is only temporary.
-Although there are always a few sellers who don’t feel being home for showings will negatively impact their home sale, in fact some see it as a benefit, but here are 3 reasons why they should leave for showings.
+However, it’s important for sellers to keep their eye on the prize, which is to sell their home.
+Remember the inconvenience of showings is only temporary.
+However, there will always be a few sellers who don’t feel being home for showings will negatively impact their home sale.
+In fact, some see it as a benefit, but here are 3 reasons why a seller should leave for all showings.

 An Uncomfortable Distraction